 1. The Hills and Views

-San Francisco is home to 48(48!) named hills, and plenty of opportunities to take in the cityscape.
+San Francisco is home to 48(!) named hills and plenty of opportunities to take in the cityscape.
 In short, awesome views are everywhere!

 The system built to navigate the notorious inclines is as iconic as the hills themselves.
 San Francisco is the only place in the world that still has a manually operated cable car system.
-The charming “ting-ting” of the bell is part of every-day life for the locals who still use the cable cars for their daily commutes, though nowadays it’s most popular with tourists
+The charming “ting-ting” of the bell is part of every-day life for the locals who still use the cable cars for their daily commutes, though nowadays it’s most popular with tourists.

-2. The Bridge
+2. The Golden Gate Bridge

 As you cross, look out eastwards to see another iconic part of San Francisco: Alcatraz island.
 And the full grandeur of the San Francisco Skyline.

 For an unobstructed view, you might want to check the weather before heading out to avoid the fog.
 Speaking of which…